 Many deities are associated with rabbits, include Eostre, Goddess of Spring, who turned her pet bird into one.
 Rabbits are sacred to Hermes, for they share the fleet-footedness of the messenger.
 Silver hares accompany Freya.

 There is a common modern association between Hekate and rabbits.
 I went down the historical rabbit hole to suss out the origins of this connection.
 In my article on Hekate’s Animals, I declared that there is no direct link between them, historically speaking.
 Artemis, who was often conflated, combined and perhaps confused with certain versions of Hekate in the antique world, was linked to rabbits in some of her roles, including hunter and guardian of children.
-The former is where I believe the origins of the contemporary claim of rabbits being sacred to Hekate originates.
+The latter is where I believe the origins of the contemporary claim of rabbits being sacred to Hekate originates.
 Rabbits as potent symbols of all aspects of fertility, were depicted as companions to Kourotrophis, who is sometimes Hekate, Artemis, Hermes or another deity.
 Guardian of Children was a role assigned to many of them.

 Nevertheless, rabbits are strongly associated with witchcraft from the days of antiquity, so they are certainly associated with Hekate as Regina Maleficarum, so they can certainly be included in her animal horde.